 FME Server configuration is specified by a configuration file.
 On startup the contents of this file are read by the FME Server and used to set up its operating environment.

-FIGURE 12-1 FME Translation Server FME Server Installation
+FIGURE 13-1 FME Translation Server

+FME Server Installation

-The FME Server is installed automatically as part of the DDE installation procedure.
-The installed FME Server is located in:
+The FME Server is automatically installed as part of DDE installation.